ryangomberg/ryangomberg/README.md

 By taking SOA Exams, I would be better prepared to assume an Acturial or Accounting position, which will be supported by my skills in programming (MATLAB/Python/R).

 One small project I have just started undertaking is to model a Boolean Neural Network using PyTorch, and using Neural Networks on the MNIST Image Processing Dataset.
 Afterward, I would also like to work on a large dataset that combines data querying (SQL), exploratory data analysis, machine learning practices, and summarizing my findings using visualization software.
+This work reinforces my knowledge of SQL and Python, as alluded to in the Technical Skills Section.

+More broadly, I wish to develop a well-rounded foundation in both analytic and technical skills while open myself to as many opportunities as possible--without stretching myself too thin.

 #### Technical Skills: R, MATLAB, Python, Excel, LaTeX